SigurdVilstrup/TheGeneralBlockchain/README.md

 # The General Blockchain

+### PLEASE NOTE THIS A WORK IN PROGRESS - NO RELEASE HAS BEEN ACHIEVED AS OF YET

 The purpose of the general blockchain is to create a blockchain that enables easier understanding and general knowledge of how a blockchain works and how it might help organisations structure their data in a secure manner.

 The General Blockchain project has been developed as part of Sigurd PvA Vilstrup's Master thesis in Technology Based Business Development at Aarhus University.